MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Registering-and-Using-a-Page-Web-Service--SOAP-.md

 manager: edupont
 ---
 # Walkthrough: Registering and Using a Page Web Service (SOAP)
 This walkthrough focuses on publishing a [!INCLUDE[navnow](includes/navnow_md.md)] page as a SOAP web service and then using it in a Visual Studio 2012 console application.
-When you publish a page as a web service, you expose a default set of operations for managing common record\-handling tasks to developers.
+When you publish a page as a web service, you expose a default set of operations for managing common record-handling tasks to developers.
 The walkthrough shows how to use some of these operations.
 Compare this walkthrough with [Walkthrough: Creating and Interacting with a Page Web Service \(OData\)](Walkthrough:%20Creating%20and%20Interacting%20with%20a%20Page%20Web%20Service%20\(OData\).md).

 ## About This Walkthrough
  This walkthrough provides an overview of how to publish a page as a web service and then interact with data from that page in a Visual Studio console application.
 This walkthrough uses a SOAP web service, although you can also create an OData web service to interact with page data.
 The walkthrough illustrates the following tasks: